McSnobby/discord-music-bot/README.md

 Pull requests are extreamly welcome!

-This is my first actual Typescript project after failing to develop it in golang (broken modules)<br>
+This is my first actual Typescript project after failing to develop it in golang<br>
 So mistakes and bugs are probably prevelent

 ### TODO